NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/standard_metric_calculation.rst

     :path: ./example_notebooks/Tutorial - Calculating Standard Metrics - Binary Classification.ipynb
     :cells: 1 3 4 5 7 9

+.. admonition:: **Advanced configuration**
+    :class: hint

+    - To learn how :class:`~nannyml.chunk.Chunk` works and to set up custom chunkings check out the :ref:`chunking tutorial <chunking>`
+    - To learn how :class:`~nannyml.thresholds.ConstantThreshold` works and to set up custom threshold check out the :ref:`thresholds tutorial <thresholds>`

 Walkthrough
 --------------

 For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether a customer will repay a loan to buy a car.
-You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary-car-loan>`.
+Check out :ref:`Car Loan Dataset<dataset-synthetic-binary-car-loan>` to learn more about this dataset.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
-Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
-You can read more about this in our section on :ref:`data periods<data-drift-periods>`.
+Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

-The ``analysis_targets`` dataframe contains the target results of the analysis period.
-This is kept separate in the synthetic data because it is not used during :ref:`performance estimation.<performance-estimation>`.
-But it is required to calculate performance, so the first thing we need to in this case is set up the right data in the right dataframes.
+The ``analysis_target_df`` dataframe contains the target results of the analysis period.
+This is kept separate in the synthetic data because it is not used during :ref:`performance estimation<performance-estimation>`.
+But it is required to calculate the :term:`Realized Performance`, so the first thing we need to in this case is set up the right data in the right dataframes.

 The analysis target values are joined on the analysis frame by their index.
-Your dataset may already contain the ``target`` column, so you may skip this join.
+Your dataset may already contain the **target** column, so you may skip this join.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Calculating Standard Metrics - Binary Classification.ipynb